 One of my first gigs with the group was on a beautiful July day in Toledo, OH.
 We were the opening act for Peter Frampton.
 Now truth be told I realize this story would sound so much more impressive if I could say that I had played in Peter Frampton’s band.
 But on that day, it felt like a full circle moment.
 As I stood side stage listening to those classic songs, I recalled the first time I heard that “Frampton Comes Alive” record so many years earlier.

-I’ve since opened for several acts, such as Sheryl Crow, Foreigner, Daughtry, Huey Lewis & The News, Lenny Kravitz, Starship, Deep Purple, Loverboy, Edgar Winter, Grand Funk Railroad, Lee Brice, and more.
+I’ve since had some fun opportunities to open for several more acts, including Sheryl Crow, Foreigner, Daughtry, Huey Lewis & The News, Lenny Kravitz, Starship, Deep Purple, Loverboy, Edgar Winter, Grand Funk Railroad, Lee Brice, and more.

 The musician lifestyle is not necessarily conducive to family life.
 There are sacrifices.
 I miss holidays and my immediate family (who live in a different country), dear friends’ weddings, funerals, high school reunions, you name it, because of commitments to gigs and to fellow musicians.